NYUCCL/psiTurk/doc/roadmap.rst

 ~~~~~~~~~~~~~~~~~~

 We envision that eventually psiturk could move
-entirely into the cloud (i.e., not need for
+entirely into the cloud (i.e., no need for
 user to install command line tool).
 This may be
-supported by changes to the psiturk.org API
+supported by changes and extensions to the psiturk.org API
 and the psiturk.js library.
 The emphasis in our
 initial development has been on advanced users/programmers
+comfortable in a unix environment,
 but future version could emphasize novice web programmers
 who are new to online experiments (e.g., undergrads).